Belfonte School District

 The Belfonte School District is a school district based in Muldrow, Oklahoma, United States.
 It contains two schools, Bell Elementary School and Belfonte Elementary School, that serve Kindergarten-Grade 8.

+Within Sequoyah County, the district includes a half of Belfonte, as well as all of Nicut and a part of Short.

+Within Adair County, the district includes Elohim City and a portion of Bell.

+History

+In 2010 the Bell Public School school district closed, with part of it consolidating into Belfonte Public School school district.